zond/diplicity/README.md

 When running the server locally, you can use the query parameter `fake-id` to set a fake user ID for your requests.
 This makes it possible and easy to test interaction between users without creating multiple Google accounts or even running multiple browsers.

+#### Faking user email

+When running the server locally, you can also use the query parameter `fake-email` to set the fake email of the fake user ID.
+This makes it possible and easy to test the email notification system.

 ## Running the tests

 To run the tests